blairstar/The_Art_of_DPM/Readme.md

 An in-depth analysis about diffusion probabilily model

 It is written in Chinese.
-English version will be released in next month.
+English version will be released next month.

 ## 目录